sdeweese/DEVWKS-2042/README.md

 1. Now, we can confirm that the VLAN was properly removed using the same show command as above `show vlan br`.
 Here, we see that VLAN 100 has been removed
 ![validation](./images/validation2.png)

+## Create your own!
+1. Now, using the [Terraform documentation](https://registry.terraform.io/providers/CiscoDevNet/iosxe/latest/docs), build a new resource block (you can use any resource you like!)

+1. Navigate out of the `vlan` directory and into the `your-test` directory

+1. There, you find a terraform file that already has the Terraform XE Provider.
+Now, it's up to you to find a new resource to add to your pod

+1. Once you've added at least one resource to your `terraform-test.tf` file, run through the same terraform commands we used above.

+Notes:
+* Ensure you have saved your `terraform-test.tf` file
+* Ensure your terminal window is in the correct directory (you should now be in the DEVWKS-2042/your-test directory)